arun-kr-reddy/notes/computer_architecture.md

   enables communication of readiness of produced value between instructions
   - **dispatch the instruction to its functional unit when source values ready:** instruction wakes up if all sources are ready, if multiple instructions are awake select one per functional unit
   enables out-of-order dispatch
-- **frontend register alias table:** an instruction updates this when it completes execution, if valid bit set data value used, if valid bit reset tag used, used for renaming
+- **future/frontend register alias table:** an instruction updates this when it completes execution, if valid bit set data value used, if valid bit reset tag used, used for renaming
 **architectural/backend register alias table:** an instruction updates this when it retires, always updated in program order, used for maintaining precise state
 on an exception: flush pipeline, copy architectural RAT into frontend RAT
 - **OoO execution:** is basically Tomasulo's algorithm (out-of-order with register renaming) with precise exceptions, without precise exceptions processor was terrible to debug